Ma5kedGuy/programming-problems/README.md

 ##Contributing
-Please refer to our [contribution guidelines](CONTRIBUTING.md) before adding your valueable contributions.
+Please refer to our [contribution guidelines](CONTRIBUTING.md) before adding your valuable contributions.